| 26

 C)

-The simpler the better.
+Site Design: The simpler the better.
 Rule of thumb: text content should out weight

 the html content.
 The pages should validate and be usable in everything